 - Snowberry Star jasmine

 Ideally, you want to grow plants that do not require a lot of water.
-Because you will always face the challenge of providing adequate moisture (even if you install a drip irrigation system), growing plants that are drought-tolerant or merely drought-hardy are the best way for your slope garden.
+Because you will always face the challenge of providing adequate moisture (even if you install a drip irrigation system), growing plants that are drought-tolerant or merely drought-hardy is the best way for your slope garden.
+Alpines tend to be a good choice…

 Step 7: Position Plants The Right Way